2BitSalute/AoC2020/README.md

 - OPAM 2.0.7
 - Dune 2.7.1
 - OCaml Platform extension - it was angry for a while, until I deleted my older, default switch and found where it was being used in the settings.json

+## Day 3
+Solved Part 1 with my 10-year-old, pair programming.
+He was really bored.
+I understand.

+## Day 4
+Part 2 was a lot of work, for weeknight fun.
+Installed PCRE and wrote the validation code.
+The code worked on first try, though, so that's good.
+Still hoping to start at 9PM sharp.
+Today, started around 9:25 or so.